plarriera/qr-code-component/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Mobile-first worflow
+- Mobile-first workflow

 ### 📚 What I learned

 My main goal when taking on this challenge was to learn how to use Git and GitHub.
-I learned how to work with the Linux command line to initiate a repository, using remote repositories, commiting and pushing changes.
+I learned how to work with the Linux command line to initiate a repository, us remote repositories, commit and push changes.
 For this, [Git and Github tutorial - Version Control for Beginners](https://www.freecodecamp.org/news/git-and-github-for-beginners/) by Ihechikara Vincent Abba was extremely helpful.
 As for the challenge itself, I also learned how to vertically and horizontally align a `<div>` with the `position` and `transform` properties.

 ### 💡 Continued development

 In future projects, I'd like to get more comfortable with using Git on the command line and commit more often.
-On top of that, I'm keen on playing more with the `box-shadow` property to see what I can come up with.
+On top of that, I'm interested in playing more with the `box-shadow` property to see what I can come up with.

  ## 👩‍💻 Author